 Life is short, break the rules, forgive quickly, kiss SLOWLY, love truly, laugh uncontrollably, and never regret ANYTHING that made you smile.
 Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.

 — H. Jackson Brown

-I’m back in Italy once more, taking pictures, eating gelato, and improving my tan.
-I’ll be posting short updates on Facebook while I’m here, available publicly (provided you’re logged in as a member on Facebook, no “friend” request required), and as always, far more of my photographs can be found on Flickr.
+I was back in Italy once more in June, taking pictures, eating gelato, and improving my tan.
+Since then, life has been hectic and I’ve been unusually slow in posting my annual travel journal slowly over the next few months, but in the meantime, feel free to browse hundreds of photographs from my trip on Flickr.